fluxrider/jetslalom/README.md

 ## State

 - It compiles and seems playable on JDK 25.0.1
 - The title screen is broken so I bypass it on launch.
-When you die, press the spacebar (or gamepad A/B/X/Y).
+When you die, press 'spacebar' (or 'A/B/X/Y' on the gamepad).
 - I've added gamepad support.
 - I stripped the applet and canvas code.
 Now it's just a AWT window and the drawing scales respecting aspect ratio.
+- Fullscreen support (using 'F' or 'Select').

 ### Future Work